I know most of the mainstream doctors look down upon the idea of “herbal pills” to give you the does of extra boost on

-1) I don’t have time to go to a gym.
+1) I don’t have time to go to the gym.

 2) Exercising is boring.